project-chip/connectedhomeip/examples/lock-app/nxp/README.md

-# Matter NXP Lighting Example Application
+# Matter NXP Door Lock Example Application

-This reference application implements an On/Off Light device type.
+This reference application implements an Door Lock device type.
 It uses board buttons or `matter-cli` for user input and LEDs for state feedback.
 You can use this example as a reference for creating your own application.